 Therefore, there is the requirement to incorporate a means to prevent bacterial growth (legionella) at all foreseeable flow rates before DHW distribution.
-One way of achieving this requirement (as detailed in MCS MIS3001 Standard) is through the use of a secondary means of heating the water daily to at least 60°C for a period of 1 hour.
+One way of achieving this requirement (as detailed in MCS MIS3001 Standard 4.3.4) is through the use of a secondary means of heating the water to at least 60°C.